WebMonitor.fyi logoWebMonitor.fyi

 Honest limits

 During peak Black Friday traffic, some retailers throttle product pages or briefly serve cached versions.
-Monitors are still reliable, but a 5-minute interval might effectively become a 6–8 minute interval if the retailer is rate-limiting.
+Monitors keep checking on schedule, but a check that lands during throttling may see a slightly stale price.
 Plan accordingly for the highest-stakes items.

 Frequently asked questions